saricden/saricden.com/_posts/blog/2015-08-23-my-beef-with-libraries-frameworks.md

 ---
 Let me get one thing straight.
 I don't think libraries or frameworks are bad.
 Not by any means.

-Libraries can be powerful tools for providing generic reusable functionality, and frameworks offer the additional benifit of a provided structural paradigm for your code (pretty much essential when working in teams).
+Libraries can be powerful tools for providing generic reusable functionality, and frameworks offer the additional benefit of a provided structural paradigm for your code (pretty much essential when working in teams).

 I do not think however, they should be used by beginner programmers.